jeremyrode/elancontrol/README.md

 - [x] Reverse Engineer IR Control Protocol
 - [x] Create Function to Replicate IR Control on RaspPi GPIO
 - [x] Design Electrical Level Shifter for IR Protocol
+- [x] Write UDP server that listens for commands and sends via GPIO
+- [ ] Verify 6 GPIOs can be used on Pi2
+- [x] Verify RS-485 identical on all 6 zones.
+- [ ] Design RaspPi "Hat" PCB with 6 x Level Shifters and 1 x RS-485
+- [ ] Andriod GUI / UDP Command sender
 - [ ] Reverse Engineer RS-485 based Status Protocol
-- [ ] Design RaspPi "Hat" PCB with 6XIR and 1xRS-485

 ## Current Status
 Have the command protocol generated from command line program, tested and works with hand-build level shifter.